ammarhakim/gkyl-doc/source/VlasovOnCartGrid.rst

 ------------------

 The Vlasov app works with arbitrary number of species.
 Each species is described using the ``Vlasov.Species`` objects.
 By default every species in the app is evolved.
 However, species evolution can be turned off by setting the ``evolve`` flag to ``false``.
 Species can be given arbitrary names.
-However, the species names are used to label the output data files and so reasonable names should be used.
+As the species names are used to label the output data files, reasonable names should be used.

 .. code-block:: lua